ConstantineSavchenkov/simple-express-app/README.md

 ## Technical Notes

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.

-- The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
-The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
-You should only have to interact with Sequelize
+- The database provider is SQLite

-- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
+- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`.  only users that are on the contract can access their contracts.

 - The server is running on port 3001.

 ## APIs

-Below is a list of the required API's for the application.

-1. ***GET*** `/contracts/:id` - This API is broken 😵! it should return the contract only if it belongs to the profile calling. better fix that!
+1. ***GET*** `/contracts/:id` - Return the contract only if it belongs to the profile calling

 1. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.